This page provides information on VRscans.

-Average isotropic BRDF – Smooth representation of the material with no maps visible.
+Average isotropic BRDF – Smooth representaion of the material with no maps visible.

-Uniform Spawning Distribution – When enabled, the material reflections are computed by sampling the hemisphere uniformly.
+Uniform reflection distribution – When enabled, the material reflections are computed by sampling the hemisphere uniformly.
 When disabled, importance sampling is used to put more rays in directions where the material contribution is larger.
 One option does not always perform better than the other; performance depends on the scene lighting and the particular material that is used.